-KS2 Religion and the individual ana manyiaaa
+KS2 Religion and the individual

-Concepts and Questions Learning Objectives AT1 Learning About AT2 Learning from Outcomes and Religion Religion Assessment What does it mean to belong To understand what it Thinking about the variety Pupils can understand to a religion? means for an Study examples from of ways in which the impact that religion individual to belong to two or more religions commitment to following a has on individuals' lives What is expected of you? a faith. and look at what it religion are shown and the differences it means to belong to a makes to the way they Does it affect what you eat?
-To understand how faith Reflecting on what it organise their time, their How you organise your day? religious identity is means to follow a religion choices and behaviour. developed through Visitors from local faith What challenges does it dress and personal groups talk about what pose?
-What you wear? symbols it means to belong to a What support does it give?
-Pupils can write an When and where you particular faith looking imaginary interview with a worship?
-To understand that at daily routines and member of a minority there are similarities patterns.
-Reflect on similarities and religious community and differences in the differences between the referring to the beliefs What are the restrictions? ways in which faiths two religions studied. which sustain them What are the benefits? express and interpret these ideas.
-Pupils can give their own and others' views on questions about who we are and where we belong and on the challenges of belonging to a religion and explain what inspires and influences us.
+Concepts and Questions Learning Objectives AT1 Learning About Religion AT2 Learning from Religion Outcomes and Assessment What does it mean to belong To understand what it Thinking about the Pupils can understand the impact to a religion? means for an individual Study examples from variety of ways in that religion has on individuals' - to belong to a faith. two or more religions which commitment lives and the differences it makes What is expected of you? and look at what it to following a to the way they organise their To understand how means to belong to a religion are shown time, their choices and Does it affect what you eat? religious identity is faith behaviour.
+How you organise your day? developed through Reflecting on what dress and personal Visitors from local it means to follow a symbols faith groups talk religion Pupils can write an imaginary What you wear? about what it means What challenges interview with a member of a When and where you To understand that to belong to a does it pose? minority religious community worship? there are similarities and particular faith looking What support does referring to the beliefs which differences in the ways at daily routines and it give? sustain them in which faiths express patterns.
+What are the restrictions? and interpret these Pupils can give their own and What are the benefits? ideas.
+Reflect on others' views on questions about similarities and who we are and where we differences belong and on the challenges of between the two belonging to a religion and religions studied. explain what inspires and influences us.